j-yarbrough/j-yarbrough.github.io/readme.md

 ### YouTube embeds with Able Player

 Sets up all the HTML needed to create a YouTube embed overlaid with Able Player

+``hasVideo`` must be set to true in the page's front matter for this to work

 ``<yt-embed>``